-Curiosity piqued, I went and started reading, for the first time ever, the bible.
-I have to say, I was surprised by what I found.
-Upon exegesis, I immediately learned, according to his apostle John, that Jesus was a grass roots kind of guy.
-He was modest and egalitarian (John 15: 12-15), hung out with adulterers, prostitutes, sinners (Mark 2: 15), and (lowest of the low) tax collectors (Mathew: 9: 10-12).
-He showed respect to societies detritus by humbly washing their feet (John 13: 4-8), said we should love each other (Mathew 22: 34-40), and otherwise treated most of the people around him as equals, and with respect.
-Not a big, big deal, I agree.
-But he was other things than that.
-For example, more than the fact that he was a “grass roots guy,” he was arguably a feminist.
-He treated women as his equals (John 4: 27) and even suggested that women should not be treated as property.
-In one remarkable Bible scene, Sadducees (local priestly elites) asked Jesus which of seven brothers a women, who had been married to them all, would belong to “in heaven,” i.e. after they were all dead.
-In a statement two thousand years ahead of its time, Jesus tells them they are wrong and says you can’t treat anybody like property!
+Upon exegesis, I learned, that Jesus was a grassroots kind of guy.
+He was modest and egalitarian (John 15: 12-15).
+He hung out with the lowest of the low, i.e. adulterers, prostitutes, sinners (Mark 2: 15), and tax collectors (Mathew: 9: 10-12).
+He showed respect to societies detritus by humbly washing their feet (John 13: 4-8), said we should love each other (Mathew 22: 34-40), and otherwise treated most of the men and women around him as equals and with respect.
+Interestingly, he had much more respect for women than the typical citizen of his day.
+He treated them as his equals (John 4: 27) and even suggested that women should not be treated as property.
+In one bible scene, Sadducees (local priestly elites) asked Jesus which of seven brothers a woman, who had been married to them all, would “belong” to “in heaven” after they were all dead.
+In a remarkably progressive pronouncement, Jesus suggests that in fact you shouldn’t treat anybody like property.
 “You are in error because…at the resurrection people will neither marry nor be given in marriage” (Mathew 22: 23-30)

 He aggressively and violently kicked people out of the sacred spaces (i.e. temples) for what he considered blasphemous commercial activity (John 2:13-17).

-“Why do you break the command of God for the sake of your tradition,” he asks.
+“Why do you break the command of God for the sake of your tradition,” he says.